ginopalazzo/ginopalazzo.github.io/_posts/2018-02-12-spanish-median-rental-room-prices.markdown

 ## Overview

 Spanish real estate market can be intense:
-* Wages are one of the lowest in the E.U. (most common annualy salary, stadistical mode, is 16.490€.
-Arround 1100€ per month after taxes)
+* Wages are one of the lowest in the E.U. (most common annualy salary, stadistical mode, is 16,490€.
+Arround 1,100€ per month after taxes)
 * High rate of unemployment.
-* The job places are concentrate in the big cities.
+* Job vacancies concentrate in the big cities.
 * Incredible rise of the house rent prices in cities like Madrid and Barcelona.

 <div class="full">
     <img class="img-fluid" src="/assets/posts/{{page.slug}}/barcelona-room-rent.png">
 </div>

-With this situation, room sharing is becoming the only choice for many workers that wanted to live close to their job place.
+Given the situation, room sharing is becoming the only choice for many employees that wanted to live close to their job place.

 Lets try to explore a little deeper what is happening in the Spanish room rental market with the next interactive map.